 - Attend the AAPM&R Annual Assembly’s Residency Fair as part of the Medical Student Program.

-- If you are at a medical school with no associated PM&R department or program, please contact the American Academy of Physical Medicine & Rehabilitation (AAPM&R) which can help identify resources in your area.
+- If you are at a medical school with no associated PM&R department or program, please contact the American Academy of Physical Medicine & Rehabilitation (AAPM&R) to identify resources in your area.

 - Talk with your PM&R department chair, program director, or other PM&R faculty.